Resident-Fortress/Resident-Fortress/README.md

   </H1>

   <body>
   Worked on computers since I was 6 Years old.
 Don't ask for things.
 I usually work on GitHub when I have nothing to do.
 Expect my releases to be random.
-Developer of CybrSD
+Developer of CybrSD.
    I work as a Full Stack Dev, CyberSecurity; I make things secure 🔒.
 Particapated in CyberPatriot, 3rd in the State of Illinois.
 I've made a Powershell script that hardens Windows 10.
    I've made bash scripts but never really posted them to GitHub.
 I have tons of experience in Linux, Windows, and macOS.
 I'm currently learning C++, SwiftUI, Powershell.
   </body>